SpaceCowboy100/cs100HW4/README.md

 Although setting variables may seem redundant for such a simple example, in larger projects you can change the values of your variables once instead of changing every single occurance throughout the `Makefile`.
 We add `iterator.cpp` to the `all` target, and compile it with the `c++11` standard and specified flags by using the variables we declared.
 We have now created two new targets, `hello` and `iterator`.
-Let's test our updated `Makefile`, compiling and running only the `iterator` target.
+Let's test our updated `Makefile`, compiling only the `iterator` target.

 ```
 $ make iterator